KIT-IBPT/epics-open62541/README.md

 a file called `configure/CONFIG_SITE.local` and setting `USR_CFLAGS` and `USR_CXXFLAGS` in this file.
 An example can be found in `configure/EXAMPLE_CONFIG_SITE.local`.

+If you want to enable encryption support, you need to installe [Embed TLS](https://tls.mbed.org/) and set `USE_EMBEDTLS` to `YES` in `configure/CONFIG_SITE.local`.
+If Embed TLS is not installed in one of the standard locations where the compiler and linker will find it, you might also have to specify `EMBEDTLS_LIB` and `EMBEDTLS_INCLUDE`.

 Usage
 -----